Forricide/still-feel-alive/Chapter 14.md

 The room is starting to smell.

 She's not sure if the boy notices.
 He's excited, energetic.
+The lady in the screen is mostly gone, just reappearing to let her know when she can attack, and so it's up to the boy to find... packages for her.